 When we think of the ideal team, many of us might imagine a group of people with a shared vision, all agreeing with one another, and all on the exact same page.
 However, this may not be as advantageous as it initially sounds.

-The results appear conclusive: diversity works when it comes to business output.
-But why is this and how can it be incorporated into an existing team?
+The results appear conclusive: differences amongst your team is a good thing, and diversity works when it comes to business output.
+But why is this so?
+And how can it be incorporated into an existing team?

 Why are differing perspectives and opinions important in the workplace?

 When each member of your team is already on the same page, you run the risk of creating a stale environment.
 In order to push boundaries and consider all possible angles, a wider range of influences and opinions are needed.
 This is especially true for tasks which involve creative problem solving, innovation and collaboration.

 When each team is comprised of professionals with different experience levels, different areas of expertise and different cultural backgrounds, there are far more sources of inspiration and knowledge to draw from.

 Research has shown that teams which have diverse work approaches make decisions up to 60% faster.
 It has also been shown to increase retention—employees who feel that their contributions are meaningful and rewarding are far more likely to be happy at work.

 How to encourage team opinion sharing in an efficient and productive way

 It can take a huge amount of courage to speak up in a team meeting, especially when your opinion potentially conflicts with those in charge of running projects or initiatives.
 It can often be difficult to manage differences of opinion among team members.
 But it's important to remember that Employees are hired for their expertise in their field, as well as their experience in the wider industry, so (in theory) every opinion is a valuable one which offers a new consideration or perspective.